GoodbyteCo/Linter-Config/stylelint/README.md

 npm install stylelint-config-goodbyte-styleguide --save-dev
 ```

-and add it to your `.stylelintrc` file:
+Then, add it to your `.stylelintrc` file:

 ```json
 {